WriterBewareLogoSmall

 For most writers submitting for traditional publication, however, the benefits are less clear.
 Despite what you may have heard, publishers don’t expect writers to present “professionally edited” manuscripts (they provide their own editing, in-house).
 And while a good editor may make a manuscript better, a better manuscript still won’t necessarily be publishable.

-Before you pull out your credit card, investigate alternatives: a local or online writers’ group, a creative writing teacher, a professional writer with whom you’re acquainted, a discerning friend who’s not afraid to criticize.
+Before you pull out your credit card, investigate alternatives: a local or online writers’ or critique group, a creative writing course, a professional writer willing to provide advice, a discerning friend who’s not afraid to criticize.
 Any of these may be able to give you the help you need, free of charge or at a fraction of the cost.
 (You should be seeking such sources of feedback anyway–no writer is capable of being completely objective about his or her work, and outside viewpoints are essential.)
-Investing in a writing course or joining a critique group is likely to be a better choice for a new writer than springing for an editor.

 There’s more on the vital importance of self-editing at Writer Beware’s blog.